-March equinox: All you need to know | EarthSky.org
+EarthSky | March equinox 2022: All you need to know

-The Earth-centered view is that the celestial equator is a great circle dividing Earth’s sky into northern and southern hemispheres.
-The celestial equator wraps the sky directly above Earth’s equator.
-At the equinox, the sun crosses the celestial equator, to enter the sky’s Northern Hemisphere.

-The Earth-in-space view is that, because Earth doesn’t orbit upright, but is instead tilted on its axis by 23 1/2 degrees, Earth’s northern and southern hemispheres trade places in receiving the sun’s light and warmth most directly, as Earth orbits the sun.
-We have an equinox twice a year – spring and fall – when the tilt of the Earth’s axis and Earth’s orbit around the sun combine in such a way that the axis is inclined neither away from nor toward the sun.

 At the equinox, Earth’s two hemispheres are receiving the sun’s rays equally.
 Night and day are often said to be equal in length.
 In fact, the word equinox comes from the Latin aequus (equal) and nox (night).
-For our ancestors, whose timekeeping was less precise than ours, they likely did seem equal.
+For our ancestors, whose timekeeping was less precise than ours, day and night likely did seem equal.
 But we today know it’s not exactly so.

 Read more: Are day and night equal at the equinox?

-Here’s another equinox truism.
+Here’s another equinox phenomenon.
 You might hear that the sun rises due east and sets due west at the equinox.
 True?
-In fact, this is true.
-And that’s true no matter where you live on Earth.
-At the equinoxes, the sun appears overhead at noon as seen from Earth’s equator, as the illustration above shows.
+Yes.
+It’s the case no matter where you live on Earth.
+At the equinoxes, the sun appears overhead at noon as seen from Earth’s equator, as the illustration below shows.
 This illustration shows the sun’s location on the celestial equator, every hour, on the day of the equinox.

-No matter where you are on Earth, you have a due east and due west point on your horizon.
+No matter where you are on Earth – except at the Earth’s North and South Poles – you have a due east and due west point on your horizon.
 That point marks the intersection of your horizon with the celestial equator – the imaginary line above the true equator of the Earth.

-That’s why the sun rises due east and sets due west for all of us.
 The sun is on the celestial equator, and the celestial equator intersects all of our horizons at points due east and due west.
+Voila.
+The sun rises due east and sets due west.

 Read more: Sun rises due east and sets due west